FlorianSchroevers/af-detection/README.md

             tvt_split : list
-                a list with three floats that represent the fraction of the size of the training, validation and test (tvt) sets respectively
+                a list with three floats that represent the fraction of the size of the training, validation and test (tvt) sets respectively equal_split_test : bool
+                whether to split the test set 50/50
         Returns:
             train_x : dict
                 a dict containing the data of this set with input name as key and